 The procedures described below apply to allegations of harassment or discrimination on the basis of protected class and retaliation involving students, staff or faculty members.
 Title IX sexual harassment allegations that fall under 34 CFR 106 (Nondiscrimination on the basis of sex in education programs and activities receiving federal financial assistance), as well as cases that include such allegations in addition to any other protected class discrimination arising from the same set of facts (known as mixed motive cases), are all resolved using the grievance process that complies with 34 CFR 106.45 as described in policy H-130: Title IX Grievance Procedure.
-This means that allegations that are defined as sexual harassment but are dismissed under Title IX may be processed under this policy.
+This means that allegations that are defined as sexual harassment (to include dating violence, domestic violence, sexual assault, and stalking) but are dismissed under Title IX may be processed under this policy.